tenzir/tenzir/web/docs/connectors/azure-blob-storage.md

 ## Description

-The `abs` loader connects to an Azure Blob Store to acquire raw bytes from a blob.
-The `abs` saver writes bytes to a blob in an Azure Blob Store.
+The `azure-blob-storage` loader connects to an Azure Blob Store to acquire raw bytes from a blob.
+The `azure-blob-storage` saver writes bytes to a blob in an Azure Blob Store.

 By default, authentication is handled by the Azure SDK’s credential chain which may read from multiple environment variables, such as: